 If you have looked at the criteria and are still not sure, please feel free to contact us to talk through your project, measure or initiative.

 Why is there a separate application process for small grants?

 We recognise the significant role that smaller organisations play in their communities and how this can help mitigate the impacts of Hinkley Point C.

 We aim to keep the application processes proportional to the size of organisation and proposal, and therefore a separate, simpler process for smaller organisations has been made available

 What are 'Strategic Grants'?

 The strategic grants programme identifies wider ranging impacts that are affecting communities as a result of Hinkley Point C and seeks to develop a coordinated approach to mitigate them through publishing calls for bids with specific criteria.
-The first calls for bids have been focussed on community cohesion.

 We are not a small organisation.
 Can we apply?